December 3, 2024

 Q2 Sees a 43% Decline in Crypto Trading Even as Bitcoin and Ethereum Prices Ascend

-Binance, currently facing civil charges in the U.S. and retreating from key markets, experienced a significant impact.
-CoinGecko’s Q2 report reveals that the leading exchange’s dominance has dipped from 62% to 51% within a span of three months, suggesting that the persistent “FUD” claims by Changpeng Zhao are not resonating with crypto traders.
+, currently facing civil charges in the U.S. and retreating from key markets, experienced a significant impact.
+CoinGecko’s Q2 report reveals that the leading exchange’s dominance has dipped from 62% to 51% within a span of three months, suggesting that the persistent “FUD” claims by Changpeng Zhao are not resonating with traders.

 This decline in trading volumes was also observed on decentralized exchanges, even with a 7% increase in Bitcoin’s price during the quarter.